gerbenjacobs/unix-piping-course/step3/README.md

 Go has the ability to cross compile for other OSes and Architectures.
 You can run `go tool dist list` to see a list of options.

 Run `go tool dist banner` to see what you're running.
-For example macOS is called `darwin`, but you might see `amd` or `arm` based on whether
-you have an Intel chip or the newer Apple M1 chip.
+For example macOS is called `darwin`, but you might see `amd` or `arm` based on whether you have an Intel chip or the newer Apple M1 chip.

 _Go, as well as macOS, sometimes has the ability to translate for different architectures.
-So sometimes it might still run on wrong architectures._
+So it might still run on wrong architectures._

 Building for other architectures is done using the environment variables `GOOS` and `GOARCH`.